In this article:

 Building your credit file could help you qualify for more loans and better offers in the future.
 You could look into some of the loans and credit cards that are specifically created and offered to help people build credit.
 There are several actions you can take, such as:

-• Getting a credit-builder loan: Credit-builder loans let you build your savings and credit at the same time.
+- Considering a credit-builder loan: Credit-builder loans can help you build your savings and credit at the same time.
 Instead of distributing the funds right away, the lender generally puts them away in a separate account.
 You make monthly payments that are reported to the credit bureaus, and receive the full amount once your loan is paid off.
+Make sure your lender reports your payment activity to all three credit bureaus.

 Check Your Credit